waeljammal/notificationPlugin/README.md

 This plugin adds a new HTTP notification type as an example for plugin developers to modify and extend as they create integrations with their own notification systems.
 It's not meant for production use.
+It's meant for you to copy as a starting point for creating your own notification plugin!

 ## Configuration